paoptu023/COMS6111-proj3/submit/README.md

 2. Submitted files:
     1. main.py -- the main program, implement the a-priori algorithm to extract association rules
     2. clean.py -- the program used to clean the data set
-    3. Bus_Breakdown_and_Delays.csv -- the original data set
-    4. bus.csv -- the cleaned data set we use to generate rules
+    3. INTEGRATED-DATASET.csv -- the cleaned data set we use to generate rules
-    5. READEME.md
+    4. READEME.md

 3. The detailed description of data set
     1. Which NYC Open Data data set(s) you used to generate the INTEGRATED-DATASET file:
       We choose the "Bus Breakdown and Delays" data set to generate the INTEGRATED-DATASET file

     2. What (high-level) procedure you used to map the original NYC Open Data data set(s) into your INTEGRATED-DATASET file:
-      We use the following filters to get the "Bus_Breakdown_and_Delays.csv" from the original data:
+      We use the following filters when downloading data:
         * School_Year: 2016-2017
         * Number_of_Students_On_the_Bus > 0
         * Has_Contractor_Notified_Schools: Yes